DistributedWeb/whitepaper/README.md

 ```
 {
-  dateRegistered: <timestamp>, // when was this dTLD registered?
+  "dateRegistered": <timestamp>, // when was this dTLD registered?
-  owners: [], // addresses of owner(s) DID document(s)
+  "owners": [], // addresses of owner(s) DID document(s)
-  otherData: {} // an object for storing futher data.
+  "otherData": {} // an object for storing futher data.
 }
 ```

 ### Decentralized Domains
+dDNS Registries should allow users to register domains surrounding active dTLDs that have been registered via the registry.
+Domain names can include anything from text and numbers to emojis and other UniCode-compliant syntax.

 #### Domain Name Data Model
 Domain data that is stored within a dDNS Registry must conform to the following Data Model: